privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 When it comes to passwords that you don't have to remember (such as passwords stored inside your password manager), if your [threat model](threat-modeling.md) calls for it, we recommend going through important accounts (especially accounts that don't use multi-factor authentication) and changing their password every couple of months, in case they have been compromised in a data breach that hasn't become public yet.
 Most password managers allow you to set an expiry date for your password to make this easier to manage.

-!!!
-Tip "Checking for data breaches"
+!!! tip "Checking for data breaches"

     If your password manager lets you check for compromised passwords, make sure to do so and promptly change any password that may have been exposed in a data breach.
 Alternatively, you could follow [Have I Been Pwned's Latest Breaches feed](https://feeds.feedburner.com/HaveIBeenPwnedLatestBreaches) with the help of a [news aggregator](../news-aggregators.md).

 ## Creating strong passwords